Search in CatalogPlus

 SciFinder is available via web access, opens an external URL in a new window on the TU campus requiring the creation of a personalized account, opens an external URL in a new window.
 You can define alerts and save your searches.
 To learn more about SciFinder, view the tutorials and learning videos on the platform.

 The new SciFinder platform provides access to all CAS databases via a new graphic interface offering comfortable search and display options for chemical reactions.
-In addition, SciFindern includes the PatentPak tool giving fast interactive access to hard-to-find substance informations within patent documents.
+In addition, SciFindern includes the PatentPak tool giving fast interactive access to hard-to-find substance information within patent documents.

 Log in to SciFinder-n, opens an external URL in a new window with your MethodsNow or classic SciFinder platform user account.